BALLYMENA 1914-1918

 The Observer reported:

-The parents of Private James Templeton, formerly of Ballymena, now of Belfast, of the 2nd Btn Royal Inniskilling Fusiliers are anxiously awaiting news concerning their son’s fate.
+The parents of Private James Templeton, formerly of Ballymena and now of Belfast and the 2nd Bn Royal Inniskilling Fusiliers, are anxiously awaiting news concerning their son's fate.
 He has been at the front since the commencement of the war and no correspondence has been received from him since October last.
-Private Templeton left Ballymena with Private Leslie Houston, the well-known footballer who has since been killed in action.
+Private Templeton left Ballymena with Private Leslie Houston, the well-known footballer, who has since been killed in action.

-Since the Battle of Mons no trace of Pte Templeton has been obtained.
-He was an employee of Davison’s Sirocco Works, Belfast and served through the Boer War.
-He has two brothers on active service, Pte.
-Robert Templeton of the 2nd RIR and Private George Templeton of the Royal Engineers.
+Since the Battle of Mons no trace of Private Templeton has been obtained.
+He was an employee of Davison's Sirocco Works, Belfast and served through the Boer War.
+He has two brothers on active service, Private Robert Templeton of the 2nd Royal Irish Rifles and Private George Templeton of the Royal Engineers.

 September 1914

-ANDERSON, Edward, 5936, Rfn., 2 R. Irish Rifles, KIA, September 20, 1914.
-La-Ferte-Sous-Jouarre Memorial, France.
-Aged 31, born Ballymena, enlisted Belfast.
-Son of the late Adam and Mary Ann.
-Wife Janet at 7 Duncan Street, Pollockshaws.
+ANDERSON, Edward, 5936, Rifleman, 2nd Royal Irish Rifles, was killed in action on September 20, 1914.
+He is commemorated on the La-Ferte-Sous-Jouarre Memorial, France.
+Aged 31, born Ballymena and enlisted in Belfast.
+He was the son of the late Adam and Mary Ann Anderson.
+His wife Janet lived at 7 Duncan Street, Pollockshaws, Glasgow.

 October 1914